 - Take all complaints seriously

 Elder neglect is most likely to occur when caregivers are stressed, either due to improper training or too much responsibility.
-Impossible workloads lead to burnt out, overworked staff who can’t fulfill their duties and are more likely to make mistakes.
+Impossible workloads lead to overworked staff who cannot fulfill their duties and are more likely to make mistakes.
 Therefore, proper staffing and ongoing training are two of the most beneficial ways to prevent elder neglect in nursing homes.
 Adequate staffing and education should be every nursing home’s first line of defense in preventing neglect.

-Because of the severe consequences of elder neglect, it is critical that all cases of neglect are reported.
+Due to the severe consequences of elder neglect, it is critical that all cases of neglect are reported.
 Reporting neglect helps ensure the health and safety of the individual, and it puts pressure on nursing homes to improve their practices for all residents.

 In addition to the local Ombudsman, local law enforcement and social service workers can also be involved.
-Individuals who report elder neglect are welcome to involve numerous authorities, if desired.
+Individuals who report elder neglect are welcome to involve numerous authorities if desired.

 If you suspect that you or your elderly relative is experiencing neglect in a nursing home, report it.